brunofernandes23/Netflix-Clone-Docflix/README.md

-Olá, aqui é o Bruno Fernandes!
+Hi, this is Bruno Fernandes!

-Nesse projeto eu clono o site base da Netflix, remodelando para o Docflix, um site onde se fala sobre a série de TV mundialmente conhecida, Doctor Who!
+In this project I clone Netflix's base site, remodeling it to Docflix, a site that talks about the world-famous TV series Doctor Who!

-Nesse site foi usado FlexBox e Jquery para criar um layout de rolagem de posters e tornar o site responsivo!
+On this site we used FlexBox and Jquery to create a scrolling poster layout and make the site responsive!

-Abra por o site por aqui:
+Open the site here:
 https://keen-borg-b8d151.netlify.app

-Espero que gostem!
+Hope you like it!

 Code is life! xD